Dry Eye after Menopause

 West Orange, New Jersey – Dry Eye Disease is a common eye condition.
-Dr. Schlussel is a dry eye specialist, and this optometrist knows first hand how irritating it can be to suffer from dry eyes.
+Dr. Schlussel and Dr. Tao are dry eye specialists, and these optometrists know first hand how irritating it can be to suffer from dry eyes.

 What are the biological changes that happen during menopause which affect your eyes?
 The tear film in the eyes relies on certain chemical signals to remain stable, and these signals get disrupted during and after menopause.
 Some doctors believe that androgen, a hormone implicated in menopause, may be the culprit causing dry eye problems for menopausal women.
 Eyes may become inflamed, which leads to decreased tear production, and possibly dry eye disease.
 Add in a dry environment and many medications and the risk factors for menopausal women increases exponentially.